MQCOMP2200-S2-2021/Data-Science-Labs/README.md

 # Data Science Portfolio

 This repository contains the files for the Portfolio task for COMP2200/6200 in S2 2021.
-There are a total of 3 portfoliow with their own individual tasks.
-All packages have ben updated as of 15/10/21.
-Throughout the portfolios there are references to resources that have been used for topics that are not taught in class.
+There are a total of 3 portfolios with their own individual tasks.
+All packages have been updated as of 15/10/21.
+Throughout the portfolios, there are references to resources that have been used for topics that are not taught in class.

 # Portfolio 1
 ## Data